-The Retired Judge Service Act further enlarged the Commission's jurisdiction and added theresponsibility of recommending a judge for appointment as a senior judge subsequent to retire ment.
-The Commission is required to submit a written report of its findings to the appropriate Chief Judge, and to make a recommendation concerning a judge's fitness and qualifications to con tinue judicial service.
+In addition to evaluating the performance of associate judges who are eligible for and request reappointment, the Commission performs a virtually identical function for retiring judges who wish to continue their judicial service as senior judges.
+The Retired Judge Service Act requires a judge seeking senior status to request a recommendation for appointment from the Commission.
+Once a request is received, the Commission conducts a thorough review of a judge's physical and mental fitness, and evaluates the judge's ability to perform judicial duties.
+The Commission must submit a written report of its findings to the appropriate Chief Judge, and the report must include the Commission's recommendation concerning a judge's fitness and qualifications to continue judicial service.
 If the Commission makes a favorable recommendation, the Chief Judge determines if the judge is to be appointed a senior judge.
-If the Commission makes an unfavor able recommendation, the requesting judge is ineligible for appointment.
+If the Commission makes an unfavorable recommendation, the requesting judge for appointment.
 The recommendation of the Commission and the decision of the Chief Judge regarding appointment are final.
-A senior judge must be recommended for reappointment every four years, unless the judge has reached age seventy-four, in which case a recommendation and reappointment are required every two years.
+A senior judge must be recommended for reappointment every four years, unless the judge has reached age 74, in which case a recommendation and reappointment are required every two years.